-- 53. Insurers should regularly assess, evaluate and document the performance of their AI systems.
-The performance measures should consider the underlying objective and the known model and data limitations.
-The performance metrics (accuracy, recall, precision etc) should depend on the nature of the data and the context and objectives of the AI system, for example the use of lower thresholds of acceptance for AI decision errors that directly affect policyholders.
-In addition to performance metrics, insurers should also consider the following when testing for the robustness of an AI system: - Out-of-sample testing to discover potential overfitting: Test results on data with known outcomes with data not used during training. - Benchmarking: Check against other models or expected results. - Sensitivity analysis: Understand changes in outputs resulting from small changes in the inputs. - Adversarial testing: Subject the AI system to invalid inputs to understand how the model behaves. - Stress testing: Assess the system's performance under extreme conditions, such as high workloads, data spikes or sudden changes.
-Robust systems should handle stress without compromising accuracy or stability.
+57. Insurers may wish to regularly assess, evaluate and document the performance of their Al systems.
+The performance measures could consider the underlying objective and the known model and data limitations.
+The performance metrics (accuracy, recall, precision etc.) could depend on the nature of the data and the context and objectives of the AI system, for example the use of lower thresholds of acceptance for AI decision errors that directly affect policyholders.
+In addition to performance metrics, insurers may also wish to consider the following when testing for the robustness of an AI system, where applicable:

-- Data diversity testing and use of synthetic data: Validate the AI system performance across diverse data sets.
-Ensure it works well with different demographics, geographies and scenarios.
-Detect biases and address them appropriately.
-Where historical data may not be complete, consider use of synthetic data. - Edge case testing: Investigate rare or unusual cases that might not be adequately covered during regular testing.
+- Out-of-sample testing to discover potential overfitting: Test results on data with known outcomes with data not used during training. - Benchmarking: Check against other models or expected results. - Sensitivity analysis: Understand changes in outputs resulting from small changes in the inputs. - Adversarial testing: Subject the AI system to invalid inputs to understand how the model behaves. - Stress testing: Assess the system's performance under extreme conditions, such as high workloads, data spikes or sudden changes.
+Robust systems should handle stress without compromising accuracy or stability. - Data diversity testing and use of synthetic data: Validate the AI system performance across diverse data sets.
+Where historical data may not be complete, insurers may cautiously consider the use of synthetic data, subject to robust validation and governance processes to maintain reliability. - Edge case testing: Investigate rare or unusual cases that might not be adequately covered during regular testing.
 Creating and maintaining a repository of these edge cases can reveal vulnerabilities or unexpected behaviour and supports continued evaluation of the AI system. - Concept drift: Monitor the AI system's performance over time.
 Concept drift occurs when the underlying data distribution changes.
+This includes identifying when a meaningful deviation in the system has occurred, which may affect model performance or fairness.
 Regularly retrain and validate the model to maintain robustness. - Interoperability testing: Ensure integration with existing systems, application programming interfaces (APIs) and third-party services.
 This should consider the entire ecosystem that is influenced by AI system decisions.
-For example, rigorous API versioning control with backward compatibility is needed to maintain system stability during updates. - 54.
-Robustness testing should be an ongoing process, and insurers should adapt their strategies as the technology evolves.
-Furthermore, implementing automated monitoring tools that trigger alerts when significant changes in data distribution are detected supports a proactive approach and timely model updates.
-Expected outcomes should be defined before seeing the results.
+For example, rigorous API versioning control with backward compatibility is needed to maintain system stability during updates.